Boavizta/BoAmps/README.md

 ## 5. Understand the data model

-### Global structure : organization between the various json files
+### Global structure

-The report_schema.json is the main file and it makes reference to few sub schemas : algorithm_schema.json, dataset_schema.json, maeasure_schema.json & hardware_schema.json.
+The report_schema.json is composed of few sub schemas : algorithm_schema.json, dataset_schema.json, hardware_schema.json, inference_schema.json & report_schema.json.

 Here is a diagram of the sections of the report and the links with the file names :
 ![image](Resources/datamodel_diagram.png)